What is a branding shoot? Why do does one matter for your business?

 Find the best photographer for you

-Any photographer can take photos of any genre.
-But finding a photographer that specializes in branding photos makes a difference.
+The biggest mistake I see business owners make when looking for a photographer is choosing any photographer.
+However, finding a photographer that specializes in branding photos makes a difference.

-Branding photoshoots are meant tell the story of who you are, so you need to find a photographer who can do that.
+Personal brand photoshoots are meant tell the story of who you are, so it’s crucial to find a photographer who can do that.
 Storylines are key to creating a comprehensive library of photos.
-This is more than a headshot and you need to make sure the photographer you choose can create those storylines for you.
+This is not just headshots and you need to make sure the photographer you hire can create those storylines for you.

-Look at the potential photographer’s website.
+Look at the photographer’s website.
 Check out their social media pages.
 Do you like their style?
-Do you like the way they edit their photos?
+Or like the way they edit their photos?
 Do you see yourself in their photos?
+And do they fit within your budget?

 Planning is key to a successful branding shoot